ranmax123/powerbi-portal-test-task/README.md

-# PowerBI Portal Test Task
+# Power BI Portal Test Task

 This is a React-based dashboard application built with Vite, TypeScript, and Tailwind CSS.